-Coventry University- Support for people living with long-term conditions.
+Coventry University- Support for people living with longterm conditions.

-Since H4C was founded more than 15,000 people have benefited from the Hope Programme, reporting feeling less anxious, depressed, stressed, and instead more activated, grateful and hopeful.
-Digital delivery has been scaled up significantly in response to the COVID-19 pandemic, providing resources and a community to help people manage their health conditions in these difficult times Alliance Universities generate and transfer commercially useable knowledge to support local business and industry to innovate; generating local jobs and economic growth and contributing to national innovation efforts.
+- More than 15 million people in the UK live with a longterm physical or mental health condition.
+Research at Coventry University has led to the development of several evidence-based face-to-face and digital selfmanagement courses to help support people living with these conditions to cope with anxiety and depression.
+One of its projects is the Hope Programme, and supports users through a six-week course, offered face-to-face and online. - The social enterprise spin-out, Hope 4 The Community (H4C), was established by researchers and a number of service users to diversify and spread the programme across public and private users.
+Macmillan Cancer Support and the NHS have worked closely with H4C in the development of its support programme. - Since H4C was founded more than 15,000 people have benefited from the Hope Programme, reporting feeling less anxious, depressed, stressed, more activated, grateful and hopeful.
+Digital delivery has been scaled up significantly in response to COVID-19 pandemic, providing resources and a community to help people manage their health conditions in these difficult times.

+Alliance Universities generate and transfer commercially useable knowledge to support local business and industry to innovate; generating local jobs and economic growth and contributing to national innovation efforts.